grughuhler/serv_riscv_related/servant_gowin/README.txt

 Getting started with Kiwi 1P5 FPGA Board: https://youtu.be/d1sUu9FITxE

-Video about SERV on Gowin:
+Video about SERV on Gowin: https://youtu.be/DiAKcmnP3cU

 Using Linux

-The Gowin tools work with less trouble on Windows.
+The Gowin tools work with much less trouble on Windows.
 Here are some notes on Ubuntu 24.04.5.
 Your experience many vary.

 Copy system libfontconfig to ./lib or was that libfreetype...